parklab-snu/parklab-snu.github.io/content/join/_index.md

 The Park Lab is looking for students broadly interested in understanding biological processes---particularly in the areas of epidemiology and ecology---through the use of mathematical and statistical models.
 We welcome motivated students from diverse academic backgrounds who are curious, collaborative, and eager to learn.

+I expect every student to work on their independent projects.
+Topics outlined in the [Research](https://parklab-snu.github.io/research/) tab are long-term goals and can require advanced quantitative skills and longer-term time commitments---these questions are likely better suited for PhD students.
+Instead, I have written down some [ideas](https://parklab-snu.github.io/ideas) for shorter-term projects that undergraduate students or early graduate students can work on.
+I'm also happy to help students develop their own ideas that are not listed in either of those tabs.

 ## Graduate students

 We highly encourage prospective graduate students to spend time in our lab first as an intern.
 If you are interested in joining our lab, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and your research interests (0.5 pages in English).